 This Netflix reboot of Sabrina the Teenage Witch is a spin-off to The CW’s hit teen drama Riverdale and takes place in the same dark Archie Comics universe.
 The 90’s sitcom starred Melissa Joan Hart ran for 7 seasons from 1996 to 2003.
 18-year old actress Kiernan Shipka from Chicago has been cast as Sabrina Spellman, she’s most known for her role of Sally Draper in AMC’s Mad Men.

-The Chilling Adventures of Sabrina is scheduled to start production in town on February 19 but has been pushed back by one month until March 19
+Update: The Chilling Adventures of Sabrina was scheduled to start production in town on February 19 but has been pushed back by one month until March 19

 Rachel Bilson stars as Ella alongside Eddie Cibrian as Eddie in Take Two.
 The crime comedy-drama was picked up for a straight-to-series order by ABC late last year.
 Bilson played Summer Roberts in The O.C. and Dr. Zoe Hart in Hart of Dixie while Cibrian can be recongized from Third Watch, Sunset Beach, The Young and The Restless and CSI: Miami.